TEDOM: History

 TEDOM was established as a limited liability company in 1991.
 It was established by Ing.
 Josef Jeleček.
 The scope of business for TEDOM s.r.o. from its beginning was the development, production and sales of CHP units with gas-piston combustion engines.
 The first CHP unit, the TEDOM MT 22 with an output of 22 kW that used the Škoda 781 four-cylinder spark-ignition engine from the Škoda Favorit-model series passenger car, was put into operation this same year.

 In 1993, close cooperation was initiated with VKS s.r.o. in Hořovice.
 This company became the manufacturer of mechanical components for CHP units while TEDOM focused on the production of electrical parts and sales/regional service of CHP units.
 A new TEDOM MT 130A CHP unit type with an output of 130 kW was developed that year.
-This CHP unit model employed the model M630-series LIAZ 12-litre spark-ignition 6-cylinder engine (from the model LIAZ 100 truck).
+This CHP unit model employed the model M630-series LIAZ 12-litre compression-ignition 6-cylinder engine (from the model LIAZ 100 truck).

 In 1994, TEDOM started a gradual creation of a holding company.
 The first subsidiary was Třebíčská Tepelná Společnost s.r.o.
 This subsidiary leased and consequently started operation of the thermal and energy system in the town of Třebíč.
 The second subsidiary, TEPLO Ivančice s.r.o., responsible for the operation of the thermal system of the town of Ivančice, was established in 1996.
 The third subsidiary, Jesenická Tepelná Společnost s.r.o., which operates the thermal system in the town of Jesenice, was created in 1997.
 TEDOM Energo s.r.o. was established in 1999 (originally Příborská Tepelná Společnost s.r.o.).
 TEDOM Energo s.r.o. started to provide a majority of the activities associated with the production of power and heat within the Czech Republic.
 In 2000, an additional company, TENERGO Brno a.s. was founded.
 TENERGO Brno a.s. specialises in operating the thermal and energy systems in Slovakia.
 In 2003, TEDOM became a member of COGEN Europe (European Association for the Promotion of Cogeneration).

 In 2000, individual products were innovated and the new product lines of Premi and CENTO were developed.
 In 2001, TEDOM oriented its focus on CHP units that operate on biogas.
 Following this move, a new series of TEDOM CHP units adapted to operate on biogas was introduced in 2002 and the new QUANTO product series was born.